10 Beauty Products You Should Be Keeping in the Fridge

 Natural products that are made without preservatives need to be treated more like fresh produce than normal beauty products because they spoil more quickly.
 Organic and natural products also need to be stored in the fridge to prevent bacterial growth.
 The exception is face or body oils, including coconut and olive oils—they’ll solidify with the cold.

 One of the most common uses for aloe is healing sunburns, and keeping aloe cold helps it do this job even better.
 Applying cold aloe to sunburns helps reduce itching and burning and speeding healing.
-Don’t miss these other fast fixes for sunburn.

 Sunlight and heat can make your favorite nail polish gloppy and turn it strange colors.
 Storing it in the fridge can help preserve its true color while keeping the formula thin and easy to apply.
 Here’s what your nail polish color says about your personality!